fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 Notation an conventions:
 - Running example: "your" behaviour/experience on an e-commerce app

+Questions I'm unsure about
+- Shound I start with potential outcomes, individual effect, then average effect, then dm estimator, then proofs *or* start with dm (what we get in experiment) and then show what it is and why we do it?
+For now, do first way, which is traditional and what I need for myself.
+Rewrite as needed.

 # The stats of online experiments

 #### The fundamental problem of causal inference